Nevenall/ghosting-the-edge/03 Gearing Up.md

 **Hostile Target Alert System \[1 ¤\]** – This sense processor helps you determine friend from foe in a fast moving situation.
 [What's a good effect for this?
 Does it track active hostiles or does it detect hostiles before they get the drop on you?]

-##### Skillwire
+##### Skillwire \[1, 2, 3 ¤\]

 A natural extension of sense processor and interface technologies is the skillwire implant which allows you to instantly plug new skills directly into your brain.
 They can be information sets like: languages, maps, or the personnel profiles of an entire company.
 They can be semi-active skills like piloting a specific type of vehicle, or even very active skills, like Kung Fu.

 Some people find the nearly subconscious nudging of these kind of processors unsettling, especially ones that key into your motor activation centers because you can find your body doing things before your conscious mind catches up; assuming you disable the safety protocols.

-**Skillwire Slot \[1, 2, 3 ¤\]** – For each Skillwire slot you can choose one program.
+**Skillwire Slot** – For each Skillwire slot you can choose one program.
 You may change the program in a slot at any time, but it takes one scene for the new skill to become available to you.

 > **Language** – You can read and speak a specific language.
 Most tend towards the formal and correct and so are obviously programs; unless you are willing to pay extra for an up to date colloquialized version.
 >